If you do not leave New Zealand before your visa expires

 - provide any reasons for their decision

-- make any enquiries about the information you provide in support of the request or about other information INZ holds about you
+- make any enquiries about the information you provide in support of the request or about other information Immigration New Zealand (INZ) holds about you

 - grant a visa of the type or length you asked for — for example, they can give you a visitor visa instead of a work visa